The Weeknd tour: can you get tickets for Wembley Stadium London, tour dates, potential setlist

 The Weeknd will bring his huge world tour to the UK this weekend

 The global popstar, whose real-name is Abel Makkonen Tesfaye, luanched his After Hours til Dawn tour last year.
 It same him play some of the most iconic stadiums across the United States and Canada throughout the summer.

 The Weeknd later announced that he will be bringing the tour to London, Manchester and Dublin in June and July before returning for one final show at Wembley Stadium in August.
 It is in support of his two most recent album After Hours and Dawn FM which were released in 2020 and 2022 respectively.

 The Weeknd will tour the UK and Ireland in summer 2023, playing some of the biggest stadiums on the continent.
 Here is all you need to know:

 When and where is The Weekend playing in the UK?

-General sale for the Weeknd’s stadium shows in the UK and Ireland will start at 12pm (noon) on Friday (2 December).
+General sale for the Weeknd’s stadium shows in the UK and Ireland started on Friday, 2 December.
 Tickets for the other concerts on the European leg will also be available at that time.